flatimage/flatimage/doc/mkdocs/docs/cmd/layer.md

 - Layers are stacked from bottom to top (oldest to newest)
 - Files in newer layers override files in older layers
-- The `.app.flatimage.config` directory holds uncommitted changes (working directory)
+- The `.app.flatimage.data` directory holds uncommitted changes (working directory)
 - When you run `fim-layer commit`, changes move from config to binary as a new layer

 **Key Concepts:**